 begs leave to report as follows:

 As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1025 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.
+No. 369, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 369, S.D.
+1, and be referred to your Committee on Judiciary and Labor.

 Respectfully submitted on behalf of the members of the Committee on Commerce, Consumer Protection, and Health,